Fall Living Room Decor Ideas — 14 Ways to Bring the Season to Your Space

 (Image credit: Reagan & Andre Architecture Studio.
 Photo credit Peter Molick)

-Besides choosing a warm tone for your paint, consider how you plan to paint your living room, as this will affect how the space looks and how you feel inside it.
+Besides choosing a warm tone for your paint, consider how you plan to paint your space for an autumnal living room look.
 Color drenching or painting the ceiling and walls the same color is one of the biggest paint trends currently and has staying power.
 Aside from the fact that it can create a visual illusion that can help with the dimensions of the room (it can give depth to a small room, or bring down the ceilings in a double or triple-height room), it also creates a wonderful feeling of coziness – of being enveloped.

 A living room with tinted window treatment